-Nope, high arches and supination are not the same thing.
-High arches are arches that are raised more than the median height.
-Supination, also known as underpronation, is when the foot doesn’t properly roll inward upon landing.
-Though supination is not the same thing as high arches, it is a condition often caused by them.
-Not all people with high arches will supinate, but many are at risk.
+Nope, they're not.
+High arches are arches that are raised more than the median height while supination, also known as underpronation, is when the foot doesn’t properly roll inward upon landing.
+Though they're not the same, supination is often caused by high arches.

 As part of a normal stride, the foot will roll slightly inward after the heel hits the ground (pronation), cushioning the impact and helping you adapt to uneven surfaces.
 A normal foot pattern rolls inward at around 15% during your stride.

-Supination can put too much pressure on your Iliotibial (IT) band.
-Some people who supinate will experience knee pain or Achilles tendinitis.
+Supination can put too much pressure on your Iliotibial (IT) band, causing knee pain or Achilles tendinitis.
 Underpronation is less common than overpronation, with up to 10% of people in the U.S. supinating.
-Those with severe supination are prone to inversion ankle sprains, heel spurs and stress fractures.
+Severe supinators are prone to inversion ankle sprains, heel spurs and stress fractures.
 Athletes with high arches should be particularly careful in order to avoid these injuries.

 Yes.
 Though people with high arches often underpronate, that is not always the case.
 People with high arches can pronate and even overpronate.

 According to Runner’s World, there's an easy, informal test you can do to see if you supinate.
 Simply take a well-worn pair of sneakers and place them on a flat surface.
 Look at the shoes from behind.
 Do they stand straight?
 Or do they lean to the outer edges?
-If they lean dramatically to the edges, there is a high chance that you supinate.
-See a doctor for confirmation.
+If they lean dramatically to the edges, you probably supinate.

 Like any biomechanical irregularity, underpronation can cause specific injuries.
 Common injuries associated with supination include: